AlexisD04/Glyphe/README.md

 ./glyphe.sh
 ```

 A Python environment with all required modules is automatically created and loaded when the framework starts.
-(Make sure python3-venv and python3-pip are on their lastest version.)
+Make sure python3-venv and python3-pip are on their lattest version.
+If an error occurs while the environment is created, you may need to remove the *framework_env* file before trying again.

 ### AUTHENTIFICATION